Eltaf-azizi/AI-Powered-Chess-Coach/README.md

  - Integrate reinforcement learning for adaptive coaching
  - Real-time multiplayer with socket-based updates
  - Personalized learning plans based on user patterns

+🧑‍💻 Contributing

+Contributions are welcome!
+If you find a bug or have an idea for improvement:

+ 1. Fork the repository
+ 2. Create a new branch
+ 3. Commit your changes
+ 4. Submit a pull request

+Please make sure your code follows the existing structure and includes tests when possible.